Tektek9/Tektek9/README.md

  🌱 I live to learn, and learn to live

- ⚡ I like playing PUBG and Minion Rush games
+ ⚡ Stay enthusiastic and stay positive in life

  </div>